arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 <!-- END REF -->

 #### Description

+The `VP SET SELECTION` command <!-- REF _command_.VP_SET_SELECTION.Summary -->defines the specified cells as the selection and the first cell as the active cell<!-- END REF -->.

 In *rangeObj*, pass a range object of cells to designate as the current selection.